umd-lib/umd_lib_style/README.md

 In addition, your app will no longer need the `bootstrap-sass` gem and you can remove it from your Gemfile.

+## Scaffolding CSS

+If you generated your app with Rails scaffolding, you should remove the *app/assets/stylesheets/scaffold.css.scss* file, to remove any potential conflicts with the Bootstrap styles.

 ## Custom Navbar

 To include your own custom markup in the navbar, add a `content_for` block to your *app/views/layout/application.html.erb* file.
 For example: